satish-lakkimsetti/NexyTab/README.md

 ### Chrome or Edge

-This extension is unavailable for Chromium bases browsers because of unexpected issues.
+This extension is unavailable for Chromium based browsers because of unexpected issues.

 ### Firefox